-This vehicle is equipped with a Brake Transmission Shift Interlock System (BTSI) that holds the shift lever in the PARK position when the ignition switch is in the LOCK/OFF position.
-To move the shift lever out of the PARK position, the ignition switch must be turned to the ON/RUN position (engine running or not) and the brake pedal must be pressed.
+This vehicle is equipped with a Brake Transmission Shift Interlock System (BTSI) that holds the shift lever in PARK unless the brakes are applied.
+To move the shift lever out of PARK, the ignition switch must be turned to the ON/RUN position (engine running or not) and the brake pedal must be pressed.

-Four-Speed Automatic Transmission - 2.4L Engine
+Four-Speed or Six-Speed Automatic Transmission

-The shift lever position display (located in the instrument panel cluster) indicates the transmission gear range.
-You must press the brake pedal to move the shift lever out of the PARK position (refer to "Brake/Transmission Shift Interlock System" in this section).
+The shift lever position display (located in the instrument cluster) indicates the transmission gear range.
+You must press the brake pedal to move the shift lever out of PARK (refer to "Brake/Transmission Shift Interlock System" in this section).
 To drive, move the shift lever from PARK or NEUTRAL to the DRIVE position.